Eyelid ptosis (known commonly as a droopy eyelid or lazy eyelid) is a medical issue visible in sagging of left or right

 The type of ptosis surgery depends on the case.
 Patients with congenital ptosis, especially children, will undergo so-called frontalis ptosis surgery, attaching their eyelids to frontalis muscles which are normally responsible for the eyelid movement.
 Other patients will have their eyelid muscles moved forward in order to increase the vision.

 The eyelid ptosis surgery is a delicate droopy eyelid treatment which requires a skilled eye doctor.
-Therefore, it is better to conduct a proper research before choosing an eye doctor for your eyelid surgery procedure.
+Therefore, it is better to conduct proper research before choosing an eye doctor for your eyelid surgery procedure.

 Local or General anesthetic